statamic/docs/content/collections/docs/documentation.md

 💡If you have an **idea** on how to improve the way something works, open an issue on the [`statamic/ideas`](https://github.com/statamic/ideas) repo.

-🙋🏼‍♀️If you have a **feature request**, we ask that you save it for later.
+🙋🏼‍♀️If you have a **feature request**, we ask you to save it for later.
 We're feature locked and don't want to push the launch out any further than necessary.
 There will be plenty of time for great new, _new_ things soon enough.

 🎁 If you're interested in _contributing_ to Statamic 3, please read our [Contribution Guide](https://github.com/statamic/cms/blob/master/CONTRIBUTING.md) first.
 Statamic isn't _Free Open Source Software_ so there are a couple of little caveats to be aware of first.
 Thank you for considering it!